 This is the initial public offering of shares of common stock of a.k.a.
 Brands Holding Corp.
 We are offering 10,000,000 shares of our common stock.
 No public market currently exists for our common stock.
-We anticipate that the initial public offering price will be between \$11.00 and \$13.00 per share.
+The initial public offering price is \$11.00 per share.